 These trees are grown in plantations close to the Barn itself, by the Rougham Estate who have been in the business for well over forty years and are now acknowledged experts in the field.
 Come and choose your tree from Blackthorpe Barn where you can both see and smell how fresh they are.

 Trees from the Rougham Estate are famous for their quality and longevity, having been carefully nurtured throughout the year by the previous winners of the ‘British Christmas Tree Grower of the Year’ award, Rougham Estate has also supplied 10 Downing Street on numerous occasions.

 Nordmann Fir This is the most popular tree in Scandinavia and rapidly gaining in popularity here in the UK.
 As people put up their trees earlier and earlier the need for needle retention gets more important.
-Nordmann Fir retain their needles better than other trees, so for many customers this makes them a winner.
+Nordmann Fir retains their needles better than other trees, so for many customers, this makes them a winner.